 Shooting Star potter, Martha Kelly, has been in Patagonia working as a studio potter since 1981.
 “Throughout my life, clay has always been the source of my true joy.
 The magic of making something out of nothing is truly a gift to the potter as well as the world.”

 Shooting Star Pottery features mostly functional pieces thrown on a potter’s wheel, specializing in tableware and dinnerware sets, as well as one of a kind pieces.
-The glazes can be bright and eye catching, or a variety of more subtle earth tones.
-The use of white stoneware and a porcelain clay allow for the true colors of the glazes to show.
+The glazes can be bright and eye-catching, or a variety of more subtle earth tones.
+The use of white stoneware and porcelain clay allows for the true colors of the glazes to show.

-Martha’s one-of-a-kind ceramic mosaics can be seen on panels at the Patagonia Creative Art Center, Creative Spirit Gallery and on Naugle Avenue.
+Martha’s one-of-a-kind ceramic mosaics can be seen on panels at the Patagonia Creative Art Center, Patagonia Trading Post and on Naugle Avenue.

 In Kelly’s own words, “Patagonia is my place and being a potter is my life.
 What a lucky and blessed life I live to have clay as my life work and to be able to share it with my family and the world.”